Christian Parker (American football)

-Christian Parker (born December 23, 1991) is an American football coach who is the defensive backs coach for the Denver Broncos of the National Football League (NFL).
-He was previously a defensive quality control for the Green Bay Packers, and also spent time as an analyst at Texas A&M and Notre Dame.
+Christian Parker (born December 23, 1991) is an American football coach who is the passing game coordinator and defensive backs coach for the Philadelphia Eagles of the National Football League (NFL).
+He was previously a defensive quality control coach for the Green Bay Packers, defensive backs coach for the Denver Broncos, and also spent time as an analyst at Texas A&M and Notre Dame.

 Coaching career

 Parker got his start in coaching working as the cornerbacks coach at Virginia State in 2013, later shifting to coach all defensive backs in 2014.
 He also spent time at Norfolk State as both their safeties and cornerbacks coach as well as assistant recruiting coordinator.
 Parker was hired to coach the cornerbacks at William & Mary in 2017, but left to accept a position at Notre Dame.
 He was hired as a defensive analyst at Texas A&M in 2018 on Jimbo Fisher's inaugural staff.

 Green Bay Packers

 Parker was hired as a defensive quality control coach for the Green Bay Packers in 2019.
 While with Green Bay, he assisted defensive coordinator Mike Pettine in breaking down film on opponents and coordinating the scout team.